· The Enduring Influence of Royalty on Fashion ·

 Throughout the nineteenth century and into the early twentieth century, fashion became increasingly democratic.
 The shift to more egalitarian dress reached its height in the 1920s and we have yet to turn back.
 Read any fashion history of the 1920s, and it will pinpoint this democratisation of fashion as a hallmark of the period.

-What was this “democratisation of fashion”?
-It marked a shift from the “top-down” idea to fashion – the idea that fashion came from the elite and was copied by the middle and working classes.
-As the world itself was becoming more democratic – think how the American and French Revolutions did away with royalty – so was fashion.
-Instead of looking to royalty, the aristocracy, and the wealthy, fashion started to come from the common people.
+What was this “democratisation of fashion,” you ask?
+It marked a shift from the “top-down” idea of fashion – the idea that fashion came from the elite and was copied by the middle and working classes.
+As the world itself was becoming more democratic – think how the American and French Revolutions did away with monarchies in those countries – so was fashion.
+Instead of looking to royalty, the aristocracy, and the wealthy elite, fashion started to come from the common people.
 Coco Chanel is the most famous example as her popular 1920s fashions were aimed to make “The rich girl look like the girl on the street” – despite their price tags.

 Where fashion was once dependent on what the elite deemed fashionable, as consumerism has risen, it’s been dependent on the whims of consumers.
 With the rise of street style in the 1990s, it seemed that there was no returning to a world where fashions were dictated by the elite.

 But it’s not just the Duchess of Cambridge that enjoys icon status.
 A quick look through Instagram and you’ll find accounts dedicated to royal fashion around the world.
-Besides Kate, other fashionable royals include Princess Mary of Denmark, the Swedish royal family, and Queen Letizia of Spain – the latter saw a spike in popularity after she made a state visit to the Queen over the summer.
-Her elegant and tailored clothes on that trip, and its high profile coverage as she met with the beloved British Queen, saw her gain a bigger following.
+Besides Kate, other fashionable royals include Princess Mary of Denmark, the women of the Swedish royal family, and Queen Letizia of Spain – the latter saw a spike in popularity after she made a state visit to the Queen over the summer.
+Her elegant and tailored clothes on that trip, and its high profile coverage as she met with the beloved British Queen, saw her gain an even bigger following.

 Then, of course, there’s the newest (almost) royal, Meghan Markle.
 She’s been popular among those who follow Kate since she became official with Prince Harry, but she became a true inspiration upon their engagement.
-Much like the spike in Queen Letizia’s popularity, Meghan Markle’s spiked as she and Prince Harry announced their engagement, she in a dreamy white coat and spiky shoes.
-Royal fashion followers expressed their excitement to see how her royal style develops.
+Much like the spike in Queen Letizia’s popularity, Meghan Markle’s spiked as she and Prince Harry announced their engagement, she in a dreamy white coat and spiky stilletoes.
+Royal fashion followers expressed their excitement to see how her royal style will develop.

 Perhaps it’s due to media coverage, or the rise of social media, or something else, but it seems that royal fashion is having a resurgence in influence.
-Despite fast fashion – or perhaps because of it – that allows for popular styles to be available to people of any status and income, there is something enduringly appealing about these modern royals.
-If this month – with Prince Harry and Meghan Markle’s engagement and the popular release of the second season of The Crown – is any indication, it seems that royal fashion is here to stay.
+Despite fast fashion (or perhaps because of it) that allows for popular styles to be available to people of any status and income, there is something enduringly appealing about these modern royals and their polished wardrobes.
+If last month – with Prince Harry and Meghan Markle’s engagement and the popular release of the second season of The Crown – is any indication, it seems that royal fashion is here to stay.